Bless the Beasts and Children (soundtrack)

 The soundtrack to the 1971 film Bless the Beasts and Children consists of music by The Carpenters, Barry De Vorzon, Perry Botkin Jr. and Renee Armand.
 It included The Carpenters' "Bless the Beasts and Children" theme song as well as "Cotton's Dream", later known as "Nadia's Theme" from 1976 onwards.
-It has also been the theme song to the hit television soap opera The Young and the Restless from 1973–present.
+It has also been the theme song of the hit television soap opera The Young and the Restless 1973–present.